 How does Ksp relate to solubility?

 Ksp is directly proportional to solubility.
-A higher Ksp value corresponds to higher solubility.
+Hence, a higher Ksp value corresponds to higher solubility.

 Is Ksp the solubility product constant for a saturated solution?